achorg/ach2025-website/en/program.md

 ## Friday, June 30
 ### 8:30am - 9:45am EDT
-* #8A: ACH-sponsored Program on DH Publishing Options
+* #8A: NEH Funding for the Digital Humanities: Finding Your Fit (new day and time!)

 ### 10:00am - 11:15am EDT
 * #9A: Inclusion and Ethics in DH (Lightning Talks)